 - You need to champion security, even when it’s painfully obvious.
 Not everyone has the same level of understanding, especially IT people.
 Be prepared to push security forward.
 Your work is never done.

 - Just because leaders say security is important doesn’t mean that it is.
 Actions speak louder than words.
-If you often get low priority, little to no funding, and do not get recognized as a contributing member of the team, you are not important to the leaders or the business at this time.
-Yes, you should be and it is partially your job to help them realize this.
+If you often get low priority, have little to no funding, and are not recognized as a contributing team member, you are not important to the leaders or the business at this time.
+Yes, you should be; it is partially your job to help them realize this.

-- A security role that handles all security tasks isn’t a sustainable role.
+- A security role that handles all security tasks isn’t sustainable.
 You can’t have one person do everything.
-It’s fun but after a while you will not be able to keep up, even with a prioritized weekly task list.
+It’s fun, but after a while, you will not be able to keep up, even with a prioritized weekly task list.
 Get instruction from your supervisor or become clear on expectations.

 Keeping Up With Current Cybersecurity Events

 It’s tough to stay on top of the latest developments in cybersecurity.
 To get started, you need to learn the lingo or concepts involved in this fast-paced field.
 Look for regular newsletters and blogs.

 You can also follow targeted social media accounts or groups on platforms like Twitter, Facebook, or LinkedIn.
 Often, these platforms will feature trending stories or popular discussions related to cybersecurity, allowing you to quickly stay abreast of what’s happening in the field.
 Social media will also allow you to connect to experts in the field.